SparkAR-Resources/SparkAR-NativeUI-Slider-v85/README.md

 This project has the basic setup for the NativeUI Slider and connects the output value to the Patch Editor.
 When you adjust the slider a plane will scale up and down.

+**NativeUI-Slider-[Initial Value] -v85**

+This project has the basic setup for the NativeUI Slider with an initial value of 50% and connects the output value to the Patch Editor.
+When you adjust the slider a plane will scale up and down.

 ## Resources

 Follow me on IG [@lukehurd](https://instagram.com/lukehurd)